Adroiti/docs-for-code-review-tools/Cppcheck/deallocuse.md

 ## Description

-Dereferencing `varname` after it is deallocated / released
+Dereferencing after it is deallocated / released

 ## Further Reading